Revocable and Irrevocable Trusts

 Another type of trust is irrevocable trust.
 When a grantor transfers assets into an irrevocable trust, the assets become titled in the name of the trust.
 As a result, the grantor losses control over the assets once they are transferred to the trust.
 Thus, unlike a revocable trust, a grantor cannot alter or cancel an irrevocable trust if they change their mind or their circumstances change.

 At first glance, it may seem that irrevocable trusts are less desirable to their more flexible counterparts.
 However, in addition to probate avoidance, irrevocable trusts offer several benefits that revocable trusts do not.

 One of the primary benefits of an irrevocable trust is that it removes trust assets from the grantor’s estate.
 While Florida does not have an estate tax, Florida estates may be required to pay federal estate taxes.
 Those whose estates exceed the federal estate tax exemption, which changes annually, are subject to federal estate tax.
 This larger exemption is temporary, and is scheduled to expire in 2026, at which time the exemption will go back to $5 million (after being adjusted for inflation).

 The federal government assesses estate taxes on a tiered basis, considering the value of an estate.
 While in the past the estate tax would affect many people, now it effects a relatively small amount of Americans.
 In 2022, if you pass away with an estate worth more than $12.06 million, for any asset valued over the next $1 million, the rate is 40%.
-Thus, the tax rate for the majority of a taxable estate is 40%.
-Given this reality, for those with large estates, opening an irrevocable trust can result in significant estate tax savings.
+For a married couple that exemption amount can be doubled.
+Given this reality, for those with large estates, holding assets in an irrevocable trust can result in significant estate tax savings.